jlabusch/vmdns/README.md

 > `_vm._tcp.local: type PTR, class IN, ["10.1.1.6"]._vm._tcp.local`

 The "name" returned is a JSON array of the VM's IP addresses.
 Only tested with IPv4 at this point.
+Yes, returning the IP this way is a massive ugly hack...
+But until I can figure out how to pull the A record out of the Answer section using `node_mdns`, welp...

 ## Data exchange